Deterministically approximating the volume of a Kostka polytope: Introduction

 \subsection{Related work}

 As mentioned above, the Kostka polytope is closely related to the Kostka numbers.
-Concerning the latter, it is known from the work of Barvinok and Fomin~\cite[Corollary 4.3]{barvinok_sparse_1997} that the collection of all the Kostka numbers corresponding to \(\lambda\) (i.e., as \(\mu\) varies) can be computed in time that is polynomial in the input and output description lengths.
-On the other hand, the computation of Kostka numbers in binary is known to be \#P-complete~\cite{Nar06}.
-Thus, under standard complexity theoretic assumptions it is not possible to have a polynomial time algorithm that computes Kostka numbers exactly.
+The computation of Kostka numbers with \(\lambda\) and \(\mu\) specified in binary is known to be \#P-complete~\cite{Nar06}.
+Thus, under standard complexity theoretic assumptions, it is not possible to have a polynomial time algorithm that computes Kostka numbers exactly.
 This hardness result extends to the problem of exactly computing the volume of the Kostka polytope, at least when \(\lambda\) and \(\mu\) are specified in binary.
+Concerning the computation of Kostka numbers, it is known from the work of Barvinok and Fomin~\cite[Corollary 4.3]{barvinok_sparse_1997} that the collection of {\it all} the Kostka numbers corresponding to \(\lambda\) (i.e., as \(\mu\) varies) can be computed in time that is polynomial in the input and output description lengths.
+Note that because the number of Kostka numbers is exponential in the input bitlength, the result of Barvinok and Fomin together with the \#P-completeness of Kostka numbers does not contradict the (widely believed) conjecture that \#P-complete quantities cannot be computed in polynomial time.